Pit-Storm/DeepRLValueTrading/README.md

 There are lot more parameters you can pass to the script.
 Just run `python main.py --help` for help or check [the config](./config.py) for further information.

+## Run experiments programatically

+You can run some experiments programatically by modifieing and running `run_experiment.py`.

+It generates CL-Commands for configurations you want to test on.
+Although it uses multiprocessing to leverage the training speed.
+It is best for letting it run on a server.

 ## Contact

 I'm open for questions and discussions.
 Just open a github issue.